 In 2023, the Illinois State Toll Highway Authority awarded the Company its largest contract in that region, a EUR 305.7 million project to rebuild the I-290/I-88 interchange on the Tri-State Tollway.
-The I-290/I-88 interchange on I-294 is one of this interstate highway network's most important interchanges, not just for local and commuter traffic, but for worth of construction contracts aimed at improving safety and promoting sustainability.
-Specifically, subsidiary OHLA USA will execute a EUR 127 million project to improve traffic flow and vehicular and rail safety in Montebello, California.
-The scope of the contract, awarded by the San Gabriel Valley
+The I-290/I-88 interchange on I-294 is one of this interstate highway network's most important interchanges, not just for local and commuter traffic, but for its crucial role in the regional freight network.

 36th Street Station.
-Outside view.
+Vistaideteidor.
 Credit dattner architects.